 Dishman Hills Natural Area

-Beginning in 1966, land was purchased and donated to protect the hills from urban sprawl and development.
-Spokane County Parks and Recreation Department, Washington State Department of Natural Resources and the nonprofit Dishman Hills Natural Area Association are partner stewards and have worked together to preserve this unique resource.
+Beginning in 1966, land was purchased and donated by the Dishman Hills Conservancy to protect the hills from urban sprawl and development.
+Spokane County Parks and Recreation Department, Washington State Department of Natural Resources and the nonprofit Dishman Hills Conservancy are partner stewards and have worked together to preserve this unique resource.

 625 S. Sargent Road.
 For more information and a map of the Natural Area produced by the Department of Natural Resources, please click here.